 I often deal with early-stage startups, and many of these don’t have any customers yet (but wish they did), so it’s not surprising they still don’t think of customers as their friends.
 More disturbingly, others have customers, but the customer service program consists of an informal focus on “problems” rather than a proactive effort to establish a positive relationship with friends.

 The right time to put a formal customer service program in place, with measurements, is before the first sale of your product or service to a customer.
-You can’t manage what you don’t measure, and customer satisfaction these days is one the most critical success factors to every business.
+You can’t manage what you don’t measure, and customer satisfaction these days is one the most critical success factors for every business.

 - Be prompt.
 The reason so many people prefer phone support to online is not that online support is inherently awful, but it’s often treated as less urgent.
-Let’s be frank – who really expects to hear back from “[email protected]” anytime soon?
+Let’s be frank – who expects to hear back from “[email protected]” anytime soon?

 - Always innovate.
 Contrary to some assumptions, customer service isn’t all about direct business-to-customer interactions.
 Even the most courteous and professional staff can’t rescue a stagnant company selling the “same old same old” year after year.

 - Create a desire to belong.
 Finally, among the most powerful customer service techniques is creating a desire to belong.
 Customers who desire to belong are fiercely loyal and provide positive testimonials, and word-of-mouth advertising money can’t buy.

 Customer service, like any aspect of business, is a practiced art that takes time and effort to master.
 Treat your customers like your friends, be ready to show them a little extra love, and your business will always be remembered as the best.